Top 10 enterprise software asset management solutions

 Cons

-• Complex setup: Implementation can be involved, especially for smaller teams.
+• Complex setup: Implementation takes real effort, especially for smaller teams.

 • Higher price point: Costs more than simpler, standalone SAM tools.

 Snow works well for organizations focused on license optimization and cloud cost control.
-Where it’s thinner: deep dependency mapping and a full CMDB.
-That’s where tools like Virima cover ground Snow doesn’t.
+It’s thinner on deep dependency mapping and a full CMDB.
+Tools like Virima cover that ground.

 3. ServiceNow SAM: built into the ServiceNow ecosystem